liferay/liferay-docs/develop/tutorials/articles/liferay-mvc-portlet/configurable-portlet-preferences.markdown

 Open the `portlet.xml` file and declare your initialization parameters with the `<init-param>...</init-param>` tags within your portlet's `<portlet>` element.
-Here's an example code snippet of that sets a portlet's configuration JSP path to `/html/yourportlet/configuration.jsp`:
+Here's an example code snippet that sets a portlet's configuration JSP path to `/html/yourportlet/configuration.jsp`:

     <portlet>
         <portlet-name>yourportlet</portlet-name>